 Could a longer weekend be the answer to a more equitable future?
 I would like to think so.

-Learn how Orange Business Services can help your organization prepare for the future, whatever it might be, with business consulting.
+Learn how Orange Business can help your organization prepare for the future, whatever it might be, with business consulting.

 I’ve been writing about technology for around 15 years and today focus mainly on all things telecoms - next generation networks, mobile, cloud computing and plenty more.
 For Futurity Media I am based in the Asia-Pacific region and keep a close eye on all things tech happening in that exciting part of the world.